 Access to energy, increased energy efficiency and the increased use of renewable energy is crucial to strengthening the resilience to environmental issues like the current climate crisis.

-Urgent action from humanitarians, donors and the private sector is required to ensure that displaced people are included in efforts to meet the Sustainable Development Goal 7, which aims to ‘ensure access to affordable, reliable, sustainable and modern energy for all’ by 2030.
+Urgent action from UN agencies and NGOs, donors and the private sector in partnership with governments is required to ensure that displaced people are included in efforts to meet the Sustainable Development Goal 7, which aims to ‘ensure access to affordable, reliable, sustainable and modern energy for all’ by 2030.
 Today, humanitarian organisations lack the necessary technical knowledge and resources to fulfil this goal.

 How we work

 NORCAP works strategically to recruit the best energy experts available – on solar energy, bioenergy, cooking energy , energy efficiency and coordination - to name a few.
 Our goal is to provide experts to organisations in the humanitarian sector that are ambitious in changing the way they use energy.